WarrenMfg/WarrenMfg/README.md

 #### Leadership and Strategic Management:

-- Impacting 14,000+ associates while serving as Program Director and Scrum Master for internal flagship enterprise BI and admin content management systems.
+- Impacting 14,000+ associates with custom internal enterprise business intelligence and admin content management systems with 100% uptime and over $2,000 per month reduction in costs.
-- Overseeing Generative AI chatbot development to query internal data and deliver visualizations.
+- Reducing turnaround time from 2 hours to 2 seconds by overseeing the development of a generative AI chatbot that queries internal data and delivers summaries and visualizations.
-- Synchronized developers separated by 10 time zones by adapting Scrum rituals.
+- Panelist for promotion board leading to 3 promotions to lead and 2 promotions to manager.

 #### Technical Expertise and Innovation:

-- Revamped API and UI architecture and promoted best practices for automation, tooling, and testing with 100% code coverage.
+- Managing UI/UX for an AI tax preparation prototype projected to save 70% in tax preparation time.
-- Overseeing design and development of UI/UX for an automated tax preparation prototype.
+- Revamped API/UI architecture and promoted best practices for automation, tooling, and testing with 100% code coverage.
-- Facilitated 4,000+ submissions of supervised learning for ML models by overseeing the design, development, and release of an internal grading application.
+- Facilitated 4,000+ submissions of supervised learning for ML models by overseeing the design, development, release, and teardown of an internal grading application.

 #### Operational Excellence and Cost Efficiency:

 - Enhanced productivity by 20% by implementing Scrum, decoupling and reducing complexity, developing internal documentation, and standardizing developer workflow tools.
-- Yielded a 33% reduction in projected costs while keeping the project ahead of schedule during environment migration and code consolidation.
+- Yielded 33% reduction in projected costs by delivering environment migration and code consolidation project 30 days early with 0 bugs reducing 2-day change requests into 60 seconds.
 - Generated over $40,000 in revenue within the first month via velocity as a service.

 ### 💻 Core Technologies